- Make sure that you allow the egg mixture to stand until all the bubbles dissipate before steaming

-- Marinate the meat with 1/4 tsp salt, oil and light soya sauce for a few minutes.
+Marinate the meat with the 1/4 tsp salt, 2 tsp of oil and 2 tsp light soya sauce for a few minutes.

 - Beat the eggs in a large bowl.